Online Wildlife Photography Critique & Portfolio Review | Ronen Tivony

 What is a wildlife photography image review and what does it cover?

-A wildlife photography image review is a structured, one-on-one critique session in which an experienced photographer, in this case, photojournalist Ronen Tivony, evaluates a selection of your wildlife images and provides specific, actionable feedback.
+A wildlife photography image review is a structured, one-on-one critique session in which an experienced photographer, in this case photojournalist Ronen Tivony, evaluates a selection of your wildlife images and provides specific, actionable feedback.
 Sessions cover image selection and sequencing, technical decisions in the field (exposure, focus mode, timing), compositional analysis, post-processing workflow, and how to build a portfolio or contest submission that communicates effectively to editors and judges.
-The scope of each session is customized to your goals and current level, so the time is spent on the areas where you’ll gain the most.
+The scope of each session is customized to your goals and current level, so the time is spent on the areas where you will gain the most.

 How does the virtual consultation session actually work?

 After booking, you upload a curated selection of images via WeTransfer or Dropbox and complete a short intake form.
 At your scheduled session time, you join Ronen on Zoom, where both of you share screens and review your images together.
-The session is live and interactive, you can ask questions in real time, request Ronen to revisit a specific image, or explore alternative editing approaches together.
+The session is live and interactive: you can ask questions in real time, request Ronen to revisit a specific image, or explore alternative editing approaches together.
 At the close of the session, you receive a written summary covering key takeaways, prioritized image recommendations, and specific next steps.
 Sessions are not recorded, but the written summary gives you a clear, actionable reference point.

 How much does a wildlife photography image review cost?